How to Use SEO More Effectively

 There are many different kinds of content that you can create.
 Most websites use blog posts and informative articles which people read to find out more about your product or industry.
 For example, a website that sells tools may have articles about home improvement.
 The content should be geared toward your target audience.

+You can make videos and use video content to boost your SEO.
 You can also use video content to boost your SEO, as some search engines also rank sites according to user experience and visual content.
 People enjoy watching videos, and visual content is very versatile and keeps people on your website.

 - Keywords & Internal Linking